tik9/apps/content/cv.en.md

 Working Experience
 --------------------
-2004-2020
+2004 - today
-: Freelancer Systemadministration
+: Freelancer Systemadministration and teacher
-: - Wifi and LAN configuration
-: - DHCP and DNS
+: - Wifi/LAN configuration, DHCP and DNS
-: - hardware and in-house LAN wires/cables
+: - PC hardware and in-house LAN wires/cables
 : - Support for Office 365, Windows 10 and 11
 : - MS Exchange Server 2016 Usermanagement

-Since 2010
-: Freelance teaching remote
 : -  classes in Math, IT, Economics and Statistics
-: - for students and adults

 Since 2020
 : Bechtle Managed Services